GPrathap/lpmsig1opensourcelib/README.md

 lpms_be1_node is a driver for the LPMS-BE1/BE2 Inertial Measurement Unit.

 lpms_nav3_node is a driver for the LPMS-NAV3 Inertial Measurement Unit.

+lpms_curs3_node is a driver for the LPMS-CU3/CURS3 Inertial Measurement Unit.

 #### 2.1.1 Published Topics
 /imu/data ([sensor_msgs/Imu](http://docs.ros.org/api/sensor_msgs/html/msg/Imu.html))